 A will, also called a "last will and testament," can help you protect your family and your property.
 You can use a will to:

-No. You can make your own will in Idaho, using Nolo's do-it-yourself will software or online will programs.
+No. You can make your own will in Idaho, using Nolo's Quicken WillMaker & Trust.
 However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To finalize your will in Idaho:

 Although Idaho allows an "interested person" who stands to inherit under your will to serve as a witness, it is usually not a good idea.
 (Idaho Code § 15-2-502 (2023).)

 Handwritten (holographic) wills do not have to be witnessed if the signature and the material provisions of the will are in the will maker's handwriting.
 (Idaho Code § 15-2-503 (2023).)

 No, in Idaho, you do not need to notarize your will to make it legal.

 However, Idaho allows you to make your will "self-proving" and you'll need to use a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.